-This news item shows updated data, obtained from various official sources (Johns Hopkins University, Reuters, WHO…), on the incidence of diagnosed cases and deaths due to the COVID-19 virus in Europe.
+The following news item shows updated data, obtained from various official sources (Johns Hopkins University, Reuters, WHO…), concerning the incidence of diagnosed cases of the COVID-19 virus in Europe.

 Countries with the highest average incidence of diagnosed in the last 7 days

-According to data provided by Johns Hopkins University as of June 12, the total daily average incidence of diagnosed patients in Europe is 129,879, 13.81% less than during the previous week.
+According to data provided by Johns Hopkins University, as of February 6, 2023, the total daily average incidence of diagnosed cases in Europe is 40,285, 7.95% higher than the previous week.

-As the table above shows, Germany is currently the country with the highest average number of COVID-19 diagnoses in the last 7 days (44,662).
-It is followed by Italy with an average of 21,057 diagnosed, Portugal with 20,228 and France with an average of 4,911 cases per day and Austria with 3,803 cases.
+Germany is currently the country with the highest average number of COVID-19 diagnoses in the last 7 days (11 921).
+It is followed by Russia with an average of 8,575 cases per day, Italy with an average of 4,911 cases per day and Austria with 3,803 cases.

 Countries with the highest 14-day cumulative incidence

 The cumulative incidence indicates the spread of a disease in a population and in a given time.
 The 14-day period has been established because experts point out that it is the time that best reflects the epidemiological situation of a territory due to delays in the notification of new infections and the time it takes for the virus to manifest itself in people.